 What are your hobbies or outside interests?

 I love hanging out with my wife, especially when it involves food or a movie!
-I also love playing with my daughter and spoiling her rotten.
+I also love playing with my kids and spoiling them rotten.
 Other than spending time with my family, I also enjoy watching (and playing) sports and cheering on the Ohio State Buckeyes!

 What made you decide to go to DTS?

 I was most impressed by the language training at DTS.
 The ThM involves more language classes than any other school I looked at, and many of the faculty (language classes or otherwise) are world-renowned scholars whose textbooks I used in college.